thomassabbe/drone-object-detection-using-haar-cascades/README.md

 ------------ | -------------
-def average	| _Name_: Determines the average of a list. def addtolist |	_Name_: Defintion to add a variable to a list. def calculate_radialdistance_theta | _Name_: Calculate euclidian distane and theta, given a safezone and distance between camera and object. def visual_algorithm | _Name_: Main definition of the object-detection script.
+def average	| _Name_: Determines the average of a list. def addtolist |	_Name_: Defintion to add a variable to a list. def color_switch | _Name_: Switches a color (str format) to RGB values (syntax: int, int, int) def calculate_radialdistance_theta | _Name_: Calculate euclidian distane and theta, given a safezone and distance between camera and object. def visual_algorithm | _Name_: Main definition of the object-detection script.
 Main goal is to return the return variables from 'calculate_radialdistance_theta'.

-*/* parameters
+*/* parameters necessary to use function

 Parameter name | Context
 ------------ | -------------